Hosted response guide

 • remaining_balance_usdc shows post-call balance state.

-• settlement_mode stays aligned with the shipped x402 flow.
+• settlement_mode and related references keep the response anchored to the shipped x402 flow.

-2. Read policy.reasons next to understand what drove that result.
+3. Read policy.reasons next to understand what drove that result and which risk signals fired.

-3. Use operator.step as the handoff instruction for your caller or operator queue.
+4. Use operator.step as the handoff instruction for your caller or operator queue, then confirm billing to prove the response came through the paid lane.

 Allow example: low-risk vendor payout

-This is the shipped allow path for the built-in vendor payout template.
+The hosted Bankr offer is the recommended buyer path, but the broader direct TXRISK route still uses the same decision vocabulary.
+This shipped allow path shows the underlying contract for the built-in vendor payout template.
 The operator can submit the action immediately because operator.step resolves to proceed_to_submit.

 {